What Is Your Name in Cantonese? Beginner's Self-Introduction Guide

 These dialogues show how the phrases flow in actual conversation.
 The exchanges are pretty short and direct, which is typical for initial introductions.

-Anyway, if you want to practice Cantonese with real content, Migaku's browser extension lets you look up words instantly while watching Cantonese shows or reading articles.
+Anyway, if you want to practice Cantonese with real content, Migaku's browser extension and app let you look up words instantly while watching Cantonese shows or reading articles.
 Makes learning from native material way more practical.
 There's a 10-day free trial if you want to check it out.